Setting Up a Business in Dubai: A Step-by-Step Guide for 2025

 Mainland Jurisdictions for Business Setup in Dubai

 One of the distinctive features of a mainland business setup is that it offers broader access to the local market and greater flexibility for business activities and office locations.
-This is because mainland businesses in Dubai can operate anywhere in the UAE without industry limitations.
+Mainland businesses in Dubai can operate anywhere in the UAE without industry limitations.

 Recent Changes to Law for Mainland Businesses